Home » Best Forex Brokers in December 2024 » Best Forex Brokers in Norway for 2024

 Do you pay tax on forex trading in Norway

 If you decide to participate in Norway’s foreign exchange market or you decide to trade other financial instruments, your profits will be taxed, so this is something to keep in mind before you get started if you are new to trading.
-The said taxes can vary greatly depending on the exact size of your trades, however.
+Earnings generated through forex trading generally count as capital income.
+As such, they are usually taxed at a rate of 22%.
+It would be best to consult with a professional tax advisor to avoid getting into trouble with the Norwegian Tax Administration (Skatteetaten).

 How does the available leverage of Norwegian FSA-regulated brokers compare to the leverage of brokers regulated offshore?